hojelse/using-algs4/README.md

 #### 2. Import from algs4
 Add this line to the top of your MyProgram.java file `import edu.princeton.cs.algs4.*;` to import all algs4 classes.

-Or import just one class like `ìmport edu.princeton.cs.algs4.UF;`
+Or import just one class like `import edu.princeton.cs.algs4.UF;`

 #### 3. Execute your program